GLP-1 Cost Finder Use the Tool →

 2. Ro (Body Program)

-Medications: Widest menu of the seven providers.
+Medications: Widest menu of the seven.
 Both semaglutide and tirzepatide, compounded and brand.
-Most reliable channel for tirzepatide-class medications.
+The most reliable national channel for tirzepatide we've seen.

 Best for: Patients who want closer medical supervision, expect to be on therapy long-term, or want straightforward access to tirzepatide.

-Drawbacks: The $149 first-month rate jumps to $200–$299/mo ongoing for compounded semaglutide.
+Drawbacks: The $149 first-month rate is a marketing intro, not the steady-state cost; ongoing pricing for compounded semaglutide typically lands in the $200–$299 range.
 Lab requirements add friction for users who just want fast medication access.
+Like Hims, Ro doesn't always disclose its compounding pharmacy partner without prompting.

 5. Yucca Health

-Medications: Compounded semaglutide formulations (sometimes blended with B12 or other carriers, marketed as "semaglutide+") and compounded tirzepatide where regulatory status permits.
+Medications: Compounded semaglutide blends (the "+" suffix typically means B12 or another carrier additive) and compounded tirzepatide where regulatory status permits.

 6. Sprout Health

-Onboarding: Standard medical intake with provider review.
-Lab work may be required depending on health history.
+Onboarding: Standard online intake with provider review; lab work may be required depending on your health history.
 Faster than Ro, slower than Yucca.

-Best for: Patients who want straightforward compounded semaglutide or tirzepatide without "+" blends, upsells, or commitment terms beyond month-to-month.
+Best for: Patients who want straightforward compounded semaglutide or tirzepatide without "+" blend marketing, intro-month pricing tricks, or commitment terms beyond month-to-month.

-Drawbacks: Not the cheapest at any tier, but consistent and transparent.
-If absolute lowest price is your only goal, Hims, Strut, or Yucca will be cheaper.
+Drawbacks: Not the cheapest at any tier — if absolute lowest price is your only goal, Hims, Strut, or Yucca will beat Sprout.
+Lower brand recognition than Hims/Ro means fewer reviews to triangulate from before you commit.

 7. Strut Health

-Pricing: Oral semaglutide from $99/mo with auto-refill.
+Pricing: Oral semaglutide around $99/mo with auto-refill.
 Injectable options at higher tiers.

 Medications: Compounded oral semaglutide is the lead product (similar to Hims), with compounded injectable available as an upgrade.

 Onboarding: Standard online intake, provider review, prescription.
-Auto-refill model means the medication ships monthly without re-ordering — convenient but worth canceling proactively if you stop.
+The auto-refill model means medication ships monthly without re-ordering — convenient if you stay on therapy and a billing trap if you don't.

-Best for: Patients who want the second-cheapest oral compounded semaglutide option with auto-refill convenience and a simpler experience than Hims' upsell-heavy onboarding.
+Best for: Patients who want the second-cheapest oral compounded semaglutide option (after Hims) with a simpler experience than Hims' upsell-heavy onboarding.

-Drawbacks: Auto-refill can lead to overpaying if you forget to cancel.
-Set a calendar reminder for cancellation if you're trialing.
+Drawbacks: Auto-refill can lead to overpaying if you forget to cancel — set a calendar reminder if you're trialing.
+The oral compounded form is generally less potent dose-for-dose than injectable, same caveat as Hims' $79 tier.

 See Live Prices in Our Comparison Tool